serbelga/navigation-compose-extended/README.md

     },
   )
 ```

+> [!NOTE]
+> If we don't use annotations, we should create this enum class and set the `argumentsMap` programmatically.

 If we use annotations, we can use the generated `safeNavRoute()` function with the navigation arguments as parameters: